e-SCM at Biarritz Good Fashion on October 16 & 17, 2024

 Two innovative and enriching days

-On October 16 and 17, Biarritz Good Fashion will offer workshops, conferences... in short, moments of exchange and sharing around common issues.
-On October 16, will take place led by experts from the BALI Chair working groups.
-As for the second day, 17 , it will be animated by conferences, round tables and discussions around sustainable fashion.
+On October 16th and 17th, Biarritz Good Fashion will offer workshops, conferences, and other opportunities for discussion and sharing around common issues.
+On October 16th, will take place exclusive workshops led by experts from the BALI Chair working groups The second day, 17th , will feature conferences, roundtables, and discussions on sustainable fashion.
 Discover the detailed program!

 COLLABORATION AND INNOVATION